littlemex/zenn/books/security-of-the-mcp-english/chapter10.md

 ---

-This chapter's explanation is based on the [specification](https://modelcontextprotocol.io/specification/2025-03-26) from 2025-03-26.
+This chapter's explanation is based on the [specification](https://modelcontextprotocol.io/specification/2025-06-18) from 2025-06-18.

 MCP Specification: **Base Protocol (We are here)**, Authorization, Client Features, Server Features, Security Best Practices

-In this Chapter, we will explain the [Client implementation](https://github.com/modelcontextprotocol/typescript-sdk/blob/1.12.1/src/client/streamableHttp.ts) and [Server implementation](https://github.com/modelcontextprotocol/typescript-sdk/blob/1.12.1/src/server/streamableHttp.ts) of Streamable HTTP in typescript-sdk (tag: 1.12.1).
-As explained in Chapter 09, Streamable HTTP uses HTTP and SSE to enable bidirectional communication. **We will explain the security-related implementation of Streamable HTTP in the next Chapter.**
+In this Chapter, we will explain the [Client implementation](https://github.com/modelcontextprotocol/typescript-sdk/blob/1.13.2/src/client/streamableHttp.ts) and [Server implementation](https://github.com/modelcontextprotocol/typescript-sdk/blob/1.13.2/src/server/streamableHttp.ts) of Streamable HTTP in typescript-sdk (tag: 1.13.2).
+As explained in Chapter 09, Streamable HTTP uses HTTP and SSE to enable bidirectional communication.

 Even with typescript-sdk, there may be vulnerable implementations.
 Since the implementation is still in its early stages, it should not be fully trusted, and vulnerability checks should be performed.